stratika/GPULlama3.java/README.md

 # Make the llama-tornado script executable
 chmod +x llama-tornado

-# Source the project-specific environment paths
+# Source the project-specific environment paths -> this will ensure the correct paths are set for the project and the TornadoVM SDK
 source set_paths

 # Build the project using Maven (skip tests for faster build)
 mvn clean package -DskipTests

-# Run the model (make sure you have downloaded the model file first)
+# Run the model (make sure you have downloaded the model file first -  see below)
 ./llama-tornado --gpu --opencl --model Llama-3.2-1B-Instruct-Q4_0.gguf --prompt "tell me a joke"
 ```

-Before running the project, you must build the Tornado external submodule first.
-The environment variables like `TORNADO_SDK` need to point to this submodule directory where the OpenCL backend is installed.
-This is critical for the GPU acceleration to work properly.
-After proper setup, you will use the `llama-tornado opencl` command when targeting GPU devices.
+The above model can we swapped with one of the other models, such as `Llama-3.2-3B-Instruct-Q4_0.gguf` or `Meta-Llama-3-8B-Instruct-Q4_0.gguf`, depending on your needs.
+Check models below.

 ### Download Model Files